enagonius/Duimon-Mega-Bezel/Presets/README.md

 Other limitations include Decals not being scale-able.
 Please see HSM's shader thread and the shader readme for more extensive information on the differences between the base shaders.

-To keep installation simple and cohesive, I have archived the shaders into a "Presets.zip".
+To keep installation simple and cohesive, I have archived the presets into a "Presets.zip".
 Inside the zip you will find a "shaders" folder.
 Simply extract that folder onto your existing shaders folder and everything will be in the correct place.

 Inside your shaders folder you will now see 4 presets: